-In the past 15+ years, Mr. Ivary has mediated nearly 1,000 cases involving:
+In the past 15+ years, Mr. Ivary has mediated over 1,000 cases involving:

-Served as Judge Pro Tem for the Superior Courts for three Bay Area Counties since
+Served as Judge Pro Tem for the Superior Courts for three Bay Area Counties since 1989.

-Mediator for the United States District Court ADR Program in the fields of Employment, Federal civil rights, Medical Malpractice, ERISA, ADA, Maritime and Federal Tort
+Mediator for the United States District Court ADR Program in the fields of Employment, Federal civil rights, Medical Malpractice, ERISA, ADA, Maritime and Federal Tort claims.

 Panelist for all the Alameda County Settlement Programs (since 1985).